erciccione/monero-site/README.md

 terms: ["English", "terms", "translated", "terms"]
 summary: "Translated summary."
 ---

+{% include disclaimer.html translated="yes" translationOutdated="no" %}
 ```

 ### 4. set the 'translated' snippet to true
-Somewhere on the page (usually the top) should be a snippet that says `{% include disclaimer.html translated="false" version=page.version %}`.
-Simply change this to `{% include disclaimer.html translated="true" version=page.version %}`.
+Somewhere on the page (usually the top) should be a snippet that says `{% include disclaimer.html translated="no" translationOutdated="no" %}`.
+Simply change this to `{% include disclaimer.html translated="yes" translationOutdated="no" %}`.
 This will remove the orange bar from the bottom saying the page is untranslated.

 ## How to add a new language
 Adding a new language can be complicated.
 If you feel unsure about the steps necessary, contact the Website workgroup and somebody will add the new language for you.